Owen Davis | 10 Sep '20

-While this has been known since the early
+While the concept of the oral systemic link has been known since the early

 it is highlighted particularly well in a 2013